Share debacle a rare setback for Indian tycoon Adani

 Despite Adani’s longstanding ties with Prime Minister Narendra Modi, a fellow Gujarati, and other powerful politicians, the government has so far remained silent on his recent troubles even as pressure from the political opposition for an investigation into Adani’s situation grows.

-In recent years, Adani has pumped money into sectors like agriculture, defense and renewable energy – all that are seen as high priorities for the Indian government.
+In recent years, Adani has pumped money into sectors like agriculture, defense and renewable energy — all seen as high priorities for the Indian government.

-Like Adani’s commitment to the port in Israel’s Haifa, many of the group’s overseas infrastructure projects, in countries like Sri Lanka and Tanzania, have served as an Indian counterweight to rival China’s holdings.
+Like Adani’s commitment to the port in Israel’s Haifa, many of the group’s overseas infrastructure projects, in countries such as Sri Lanka and Tanzania, have served as an Indian counterweight to rival China’s holdings.

 The Haifa deal was a coup for India, located close to another port managed by the Shanghai International Port Group.